 The short course is targeting students from high-, middle- and low-income countries working at different levels in the Ministry of Health, health programmes, regulatory agencies, NGOs, global health initiatives and other donor agencies, procurement, health insurance, etc..
 Importantly, the course is not only targeting pharmacists or specialists in specific pharmaceutical topics.
 Participants and facilitators will benefit from the rich exchange of experience between professionals bringing the perspective of different expertise, roles and levels in the health systems.

-This expert short course is chaired by Dr Raffaella Ravinetto (ITM), supported by Dr Saleh Aljadeeah (ITM), and by Dr Hazel Bradley and Dr Nondumiso Ncube (University of Western Cape, South Africa).
+This expert short course is chaired by Dr Raffaella Ravinetto (ITM), supported by Dr Saleh Aljadeeah (ITM), and by Dr Hazel Bradley and Dr Renier Coetzee (University of the Western Cape, South Africa).

 Bigdeli 2014